Music

 Music at St Thomas'

 At St Thomas’, we follow the Charanga Musical School scheme of work.
-Charanga works seamlessly with the National Curriculum ensuring that learners revisit the interrelated dimensions of music: (see below) building upon previous learning and skills.
+Charanga works seamlessly with the National Curriculum ensuring that learners revisit the interrelated dimensions of music, building upon previous learning and skills.
 The learning within this scheme is based on: listening and appraising, musical activities, creating and exploring, and singing and performing.

 Music is taught as a separate subject, but links may be made to other learning such as the children’s topic work for that term.
 All learners from Reception to Y6 receive a weekly music lesson supported by Charanga.